Board of Directors

 Dave has been on the boards of Friends of Five Rivers (chairing the Land Protection Committee), the Empire Justice Center (which has a mission to make the law work for all New Yorkers, especially those who most need its protection), the First Unitarian Universalist Society of Albany (later serving as Vice President and then President of the congregation), and the St. Lawrence District of Unitarian Universalist Association (where he served as Board President for two years).
 Dave is an ordained interfaith/interspiritual minister, officiating at life event ceremonies and also serving as a volunteer chaplain at Albany Medical Center.
 Additionally, he is a hospice volunteer and spiritual director.

-Dave and his wife Eileen have two grown children and (so far) three grandsons.
+Dave has two grown children and four grandsons.
 He enjoys cycling, paddling, traveling, reading, and music.
 Dave is especially excited about paddling his new 19 lb.
 Hornbeck canoe, which enables him to explore remote lakes and ponds in the Adirondacks.

 Elliott Shaw